-David Lynch was born in Missoula, Montana, on January 20, 1946.
+David Lynch is among the most famous directors of all time.
+He was born in Missoula, Montana, on January 20, 1946.
 His father, Donald Walton Lynch was a research researcher working for the United States Department of Agriculture, and his mother, Edwina “Sunny” Lynch, is was an English teacher.
 Lynch lived his early childhood with peace of mind, he didn’t worry about making new friends every time he started going to a new school.

 “I discovered the totally and utterly wonderful world as a child.
 Of course, I had the normal worries, like going to school … for me, back then, school was a crime against young people.
 The professors created damage to the understanding and positive mentality of the students. “

 In his 40 years of filmmaking, the director has effectively taken audiences from sunlit American stories to surreal tales populated by demons, doppelgangers, and psychotic killers.
 His are scenes you cannot forget: the weeping and deformed child in Eraserhead, the severed ear in Blue Velvet, the splashed violence of Wild At Heart, the nuclear wave of Twin Peaks: The Return.
 Search Google for “David Lynch weird” and get 5.5 million results.

 David Lynch works in a studio on a slope above one of his 3 houses in theHills Hollywood, a stone’s throw from Mulholland Drive.
 Lynch works in a corner, wearing cracked and old boots, coarse pants and the remnants of a black T-shirt that looks like it was shredded by a badger.